Right to Know Charges Against You in UAE

 - The police must inform you of the charges or reasons for your arrest at the time of detention.

-- All charges must be explained in a language you understand — if you do not speak Arabic, an interpreter must be provided.
+- All charges must be explained in a language you understand — if you do not speak Arabic, a sworn interpreter must be provided at state expense.

 - You have the right to receive a written copy of the charges filed against you.